 If you have trouble not looking at work emails while at home, it might be time for a tech detox.
 If you can, take a “tech fast” for a day or two over the weekend, fully unplugging from all technology.
 Ignore all texts, unless a real emergency pops up, and don’t even think about looking at email.
 Spend time with your family and friends, or on your hobbies.Check out mentally from any work-related issues.
 There’s no sense in mulling over a problem when you’ll come in with better ideas on Monday if you simply let your worries go.
 Listen to “How to Unplug at Work and Be on Vacation?”
 This 8-minute podcast interview was with Montreal, Canada’s #1 News Talk Radio Station.

-Using these tips, Vincent was able to better structure his workday and accomplish what he set out to achieve.
-Once he started resisting the urge to check email every ten minutes, the urge became less powerful.
+Using these tips, Vincent was able to better structure his workday, accomplish what he set out to do, and achieve work/life balance.
+Once he started resisting the urge to check email every ten minutes, it became less powerful.
 At home, he enjoyed a richer family life and caught up on more reading.
 Best of all, his mind felt clearer, and he felt a renewed sense of purpose both at work and at home.

 As an executive coach, Joel can help you unplug from technology so you actually boost your productivity and gain work-life balance.